icopy-site/awesome/docs/awesome/awesome-mqtt.md

 * [node-red-dashboard](https://github.com/node-red/node-red-dashboard) - A dashboard UI for Node-RED.
 * [thingsboard](https://thingsboard.io/) - Device management, data collection, processing and visualization for your IoT projects.

-Other tools that can be used to create Visualization/Dashboards can be found under [Smart Home Integration Software](#smart-home-integration-software)

 ### Architecture, Convention